Why should we monitor bumblebees?

 The All-Ireland Bumblebee Monitoring Scheme has been tracking changes in bumblebee populations since 2012.
 The multi-species index is derived from tracking changes in the populations of the 8 commonest species.
 The current overall trend from 2012-2022 is a year-on-year decline of 3.3%.

 Bombus pascuroum (Common Carder Bee) has traditionally been one of our most common bumblebees, but is now showing a moderate decline.
 Unfortunately, Bombus muscorum (Large Carder Bee) is in severe decline.
-Bombus terrestris (Buff-tailed Bumblebee) and Bombus lucorum agg.
-(White-tailed Bumblebee) are stable.
-The status of the other four common species remains uncertain.
+Bombus terrestris (Buff-tailed Bumblebee) is stable.
+The status of the other five common species remains uncertain.

 What does a monitoring walk look like?

 Participating in this scheme involves establishing a fixed walking route (transect) of between 1 km and 2km in length that is monitored once a month from March to October (8 times annually).
 The route should be established close to where you live or work to make it convenient for you to complete the counts when the weather is suitable.
 The transect should be divided into 5-15 smaller sections to form sample units.
 The number of bumblebees seen within 2.5 m either side of yourself and 5 m in front (a 5 m3 recording ‘box’) are counted for each section.
 Counts should be completed between 11:00 and 17:00hrs, when the temperature is at least 13°C and during good weather conditions.

 Occasionally, you might walk your route and not see any bumblebees.
 This happens more often at the beginning and end of the season.
 It is still very important to log these ‘zero abundance’ walks.

 Participation in this scheme involves a time commitment, but by taking part, you will help generate very high quality data on Irish bumblebees.

 How to join the All-Ireland Bumblebee Monitoring Scheme